ImranR98/Backdraft/README.md

 `errors.ts` defines a standardized error object with predefined messages, along with code to convert any error received into this standard form.
 Only these standardized errors should be sent to the client.

 `helpers.ts` contains any simple, reusable helper functions that may be used in multiple files.

+`logger.ts` configures and exports a Winston logger object that outputs to the console.

 ### Main Process